A Brief History of the PRRS

 - Referral Service, an immediate, staff-operated service designed to match investigator inquiries/requests to the available resource listings maintained in the PRRS master database;

 - CURRENT LISTINGS, a twice-monthly newsletter listing current availability of, as well as needs for, primates, tissues, equipment, and services;

 - Web site, an interactive site that includes the full text of CURRENT LISTINGS as well as online forms for posting resource availabilities/needs and listing updates, a diagram of primate taxonomy with illustrative photographs, online renewal and feedback forms, general service information, and links to other sites of interest to the primate research community.

 - The PRRS also maintains a database of colonies, primates, and primate materials to which notices of availability and need can be referred.

 Services are available without charge to government-supported researchers and other scientists in the United States and abroad using primates in their work.

 PLEASE NOTE: Non-human primates and their offspring may be sold, resold, or otherwise distributed only for bona fide scientific, educational (University level), or exhibition purposes, according to strictly defined criteria implemented by the Centers for Disease Control and Prevention (CDC).
 Please check all regulations (USDA, CDC, USDI, local permits) prior to transfer, sale, placement of non-human primates.
 Links to many of these regulatory agencies may be found on our Related Links page.
-The PRRS is supported by NIH Office of Research Infrastructure Programs (ORIP) grant number OD-011189.

-Two Ways to Join the PRRS
+Ways to Join the PRRS

 Participant must be employed/affiliated with one of the following: